Our Top Highlights in Kuching

 One of our favorite pastimes while traveling is to eat.
 We simply cannot walk past culinary delicacies that are new and unknown to us.

-And, in Kuching we were in dining heaven!
+And, in Kuching, we were in dining heaven!
 Less than two minutes from our hotel was a street food mall filled with different stalls.
 And there were many other food courts in the immediate vicinity.
 We ate our favorite food in different food courts and were surprised by the delicious variety there was in Kuching.
 It was definitely worth the trip for us simply because of the food!

 Here are some of the dishes that we tried.

-Kolo Mee is a pasta dish that is eaten for breakfast, lunch or dinner.
-Egg noodles are stirred in a fish sauce and then served with thin slices of pork, some minced meat, dried onions and then garnished with spring onions.
+Kolo Mee is a pasta dish that is eaten for breakfast, lunch, or dinner.
+Egg noodles are stirred in a fish sauce and then served with thin slices of pork, some minced meat, dried onions, and then garnished with spring onions.
 A simple dish, but it was our absolute favorite!
 We ate Kolo Mee for breakfast every morning.
 And sometimes even at noon, it was that good.

 Tip: The best Kolo Mee in our opinion is at the Mee Sin Cafe.
-We received the recommendation from some locals that we met who have been eating here every weekend for the past twenty years.
+We received a recommendation from some locals that we met who have been eating here every weekend for the past twenty years.

 At the time of our trip, a large serving of Kolo Mee cost 5 RM, which is just over 1 EUR!

-The second best Kolo Mee was at the Tai Pan Corner.
+The second-best Kolo Mee was at the Tai Pan Corner.
 One serving here was just 4 RM, which is 85 cents!